jumpinjackie/forge-e33-mod/design/BLUE.md

  - In the game, a quote often said by Lune when loot is discovered.
  - A basic enabler of Lumina token ramping strategies
+ - 5/10/2025: Promoted to a slow-trip so it can stand in the pantheon of Brainstorm/Ponder/Preordain/Portent

 ## Boucheclier